Colton Collins

-Racing career
+Baseball career

-Collins' interest in racing first began at the age of six, when a classmate informed him of a "10 laps for $10" event at Tulsa Quarter Midgets Association.
-Up until 2018, he had raced in various quarter-midget events, where he won six track championships, and up until his ARCA debut, he was running in various Baby Grand and Super Trucks Series events at Bolivar Speedway.
+Collins' interest in baseball first began at the age of two, when a classmate informed him of a "10 homeruns for $10".
+Up until 2023, he was a D1 baseball player, where he won six MLB allstars mvps and up until his BRAVES debut, he was playing for BRAVES triple A team.

 In 2022, it was announced that Collins would make his ARCA Menards Series at Elko Speedway, driving the No. 7 Chevrolet for CCM Racing, whom he had previously served as a crew member for.
 After placing fourteenth in the sole practice session, he qualified and finished the race twelve laps down in thirteenth.
 One month later, it was revealed that Collins would return with the team at Lucas Oil Indianapolis Raceway Park.
 After placing seventeenth in the sole practice session, he qualified in seventeenth, and finished seven laps down in fourteenth place.

-In 2024, it was revealed that Collins will make his ARCA Menards Series East debut at Five Flags Speedway, driving the No. 93 Chevrolet for Costner Weaver Motorsports.
+In 2024, it was revealed that Collins would make his ARCA Menards Series East debut at Five Flags Speedway, driving the No. 93 Chevrolet for Costner Weaver Motorsports.
 After placing tenth in the lone practice session, he qualified and finished in eleventh place.